 Part IV of the Commission's guidelines on the notification procedure and RAPEX sets out the standard notification form that is used by member states to make notifications to the European Commission.
-Producers should be aware of the content of this standard form and be ready to supply such information to their national authority if requested.
+Producers should familiarise themselves with the content of this standard form and be ready to supply such information to their national authority if requested.

 To make notification quicker and easier, the European Commission has set up an online notification procedure called the 'GPSD Business Application'.
-This allows producers or distributors to complete the notification form online and send it to all of the member states of the EU.
+This allows producers or distributors to complete a single, centralised notification form online, which is then sent to all of the member states of the EU.

 Any businesses that are established in the EU, or that have a representative in the EU, can use this online notification system.
-However, the traditional forms of notification (fax, e-mail and post) are still accepted.
+However, the traditional forms of notification (fax, email and post) are still accepted.